Augusta University

 Augusta University (AU) is a public research university and academic medical center in Augusta, Georgia, United States.
-It is part of the University System of Georgia and has satellite medical campuses in Savannah, Albany, Rome, and Athens, Georgia.
+It is part of the University System of Georgia and has satellite medical campuses in Savannah, Albany, and Rome, Georgia.
 It employs over 15,000 people, has more than 56,000 alumni, and is accredited by the Southern Association of Colleges and Schools.
+It is classified as a Research 2 university with High Research Spending and Doctorate Production and as a university with Community Engagement.

 History

 Augusta University was officially formed January 8, 2013, from the consolidation of Augusta State University and Georgia Health Sciences University in Augusta, Georgia by order of the University System of Georgia Board of Regents.
 Georgia Health Sciences University was chartered in 1828, upon the request of Milton Antony and Joseph Adams Eve, by the state of Georgia as the Medical Academy of Georgia to offer a single course of lectures leading to a bachelor's degree.
 Augusta State University traces its roots to 1783, when the Academy of Richmond County was founded as a high school.
 It opened in 1785 and offered collegiate-level classes from its earliest days, and its classes were overseen by the Georgia General Assembly.